morduun/bloodbound/rules/scars.md

-# Optional Rule: The Mortal Coil
+# Scars

 This system replaces the standard rules for Death Saving Throws to introduce grit, long-term consequences, and heroic sacrifice.
-It redefines Hit Points as "Stamina" or "Luck"—a protective buffer that, once depleted, forces a character to trade their life force to stay in the fight.
+It redefines Hit Points as more "Stamina" or "Luck" than bodily damage; the intent is to see them as a protective buffer that, once depleted, forces a character to trade their life force to stay in the fight.

-### Fate Points
+## Fate Points

 Every character has **3 Fate Points**.
 These are tracked using the **Death Saving Throw** failures on the character sheet.

 - **Unspent Fate Points** represent a character's reserve of luck and resilience.
 - **Spent Fate Points** represent deep trauma, exhaustion, and the encroachment of death.

-### Spending Fate
+## Spending Fate

 A character may choose to spend a Fate Point as a **Reaction** to specific triggers.
 When a point is spent, mark off one Death Saving Throw failure.
 This mark remains until recovered (see *Recovery*).

 You may spend Fate in two ways:

-#### 1. Defy Death (Physical)
+### 1. Defy Death (Physical)

-Trigger: You take damage that would reduce you to 0 Hit Points.
+Trigger: You take damage that would reduce you to half or 0 Hit Points.

 Effect: You spend 1 Fate Point.
 You take no damage from the triggering attack.
 Instead, you immediately suffer a Physical Scar (see Scars of Conflict).

-#### 2. Grim Resolve (Mental)
+### 2. Grim Resolve (Mental)

 Trigger: You fail a Saving Throw.